Terms of Service.

 GovCon API gives you programmatic access to federal contract notices and awards sourced from SAM.gov.
-We collect and update data daily so you get broad, reliable coverage without having to wrestle with government data systems yourself.
+We collect and refresh data (twice daily sync) so you get broad, reliable coverage without having to wrestle with government data systems yourself.

 See our pricing page for current plans and features.